Interstellar-code/lark-openapi-mcp/docs/reference/tool-presets/presets.md

 ## Preset Descriptions

 ### preset.light
 A minimal preset that includes only the most essential tools for basic messaging and document operations.
-Ideal for lightweight integrations.
+Ideal for lightweight integrations or when you need to minimize token usage.

-### preset.default (Default)
+### preset.default
-The default preset that includes commonly used tools across messaging, documents, databases, and collaboration.
-Recommended for most users.
+A commonly used preset that includes tools across messaging, documents, databases, and collaboration.
+Use this when you want a curated set of well-tested tools instead of all 1,274 available tools.

 ### preset.im.default
 Focused on instant messaging functionality, including chat creation, member management, and message handling.